-The following charts provide overviews of total GRF receipts and key subtotals.
 The "major taxes" are the personal income tax, the sales and use tax, the corporate franchise tax, the public utility excise tax, and the kilowatt-hour tax.
 In addition to providing revenue for the GRF, these taxes contribute to the Local Government Fund (LGF), the Local Government Revenue Assistance Fund (LGRAF), and the Library and Local Government Support Fund (LLGSF).
 GRF revenue from these taxes was increased by the local government funds freeze.
 These taxes account for approximately 70% of total GRF revenue and 90% of state-source GRF revenue.